Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Populations}

+The model includes two primary categories of agents: i) residents, and ii) staff.
+The residents are further subcategorised on their mobility and care level needed.
 The population consists of staff and resident agents, each initialised with attributes relevant to their roles within the simulation.
 Staff members are assigned to shifts, with their activities structured around the operational needs of the facility.
 The initialisation process includes assigning residents to specific wings of the facility and organising staff into shifts.
 These assignments are essential for structuring the flow of activities and interactions within the simulation, ensuring that the model accurately reflects the dynamics of an aged care environment.

 The resident agents are categorised into care levels.
-The three subcategories are defined as (i) high care, which are fully non-mobile to who have very limited mobility and require substantial or event total assistance (e.g. profound dementia residents); (ii) medium care, which are residents who have progressed into dementia but not fully immobile and have a moderate degree of independence requiring some assistance; and (iii) low care, which are residents who are very early in their onset and are fully mobile and broadly independent.
+The three subcategories are defined as (i) high care, which are fully non-mobile to who have very limited mobility and require substantial or event total assistance, such as progressed dementia patients; (ii) medium care, which are residents who have progressed into dementia but not fully immobile and have a moderate degree of independence requiring some assistance; and (iii) low care, which are residents who are very early in their onset and are fully mobile and broadly independent.

 In the model, staff agents play a vital role in maintaining the daily operations of the aged care facility, providing care and support to residents across all care levels, high care, medium care, and low care.
-Unlike residents, staff agents are not divided into categories but instead have a responsible wing, which has varying resident care levels.
+Unlike residents, staff agents are not divided into categories, but instead have a responsible wing, which has varying resident care levels.
 Staff agents are scheduled to work in shifts, ensuring continuous care throughout the day and night.
 The simulation models their movement within the facility, interactions with residents, and execution of tasks, reflecting the real-world dynamics of caregiving in an aged care environment.
 This approach ensures that the needs of residents at all care levels are met efficiently and effectively, contributing to the overall well-being of the facility’s population.